SeisComP/seiscomp/doc/base/installation.rst

 In case large networks (>100 stations) are operated, a distributed system is recommended.
 Normally a |scname| system is separated in several subsystems.
-A separation of data acquisition, processing and graphical user interfaces is useful to permit stable performance.
+A separation of data acquisition, processing and graphical user interfaces (GUI) is useful to permit stable performance.

-The minimum specifications of the system should be:
+The minimum specifications of |scname| systems depend on the setup and the applications.

-Data acquisition system:
+Data acquisition systems:

 +-----+----------------------------------------------------------------+
 | CPU | 2                                                              |